 Since we don't ordinarily experience anything this cold, working with liquid nitrogen can seem almost magical.

 Making ultra-cold foodsIce cream is, by far, the most popular food to make with liquid nitrogen.
-Basically, you prepare the ice cream mix with whatever recipe you normally use.
+Basically, you prepare the ice cream mix with whatever recipe you usually use.
 Pour some into a large bowl and slowly pour LN2 in while quickly mixing.
-To make a smooth ice cream, you need to keep the ice cream mix moving, otherwise it will just freeze into ice blobs.
+To make a smooth ice cream, you need to keep the ice cream mix moving, otherwise, it will just freeze into ice blobs.
 I suggest doing several small batches so you can practice getting the timing just right.

-Usually we've done the ice cream as a large demonstration with 50-400 people watching.
+We've done the ice cream as a large demonstration with 50-400 people watching.
 In the future, I'd like to be much more intimate and allow people to mix their own ice cream in an insulated coffee mug.
 Get the ice cream moving like you were mixing chocolate milk, then pour in the LN2.

-Higher density foods, on the other hand, are downright dangerous.
+Higher-density foods, on the other hand, are downright dangerous.
 Cheese and Jello™, for example, will instantly stick to your tongue and start burning it.
 The first time this happened, I saved my tongue by jumping under the emergency shower.
 Now I keep a sports bottle of water handy.
 This limitation really cuts down on the number of foods you can dunk in the LN2 and enjoy, though I am experimenting with LN2 as a food preparation technology.

 I typically use high-density plastic dishware.
 Dog bowls are ideal because they do not rest on the table and therefore don't waste as much LN2.
-Their shape also reduces the chances of tipping, which is an added safety feature.
+Their shape also reduces the chances of tipping, an added safety feature.